 How to Experience Personal Wholeness:

-There are techniques that you can learn called mind-body practices that once you learn them, you can do anywhere—at home or at work.
+There are techniques that you can learn called mind-body practices that once you learn them, you can do anywhere.
 These encourage you to tap into the connection between your thoughts and your physical responses in a positive way.
 Research has shown that these practices can be effective in reducing the negative effects of stress.

-Many community centers, gyms, and private studios offer classes on the following mind-body practices although some can be done from the comfort of your own home.
+Many community centers, gyms, and private studios are now offering virtual classes on the following mind-body practices so they can be done in the safety and comfort of your own home.

 - Breathwork: Controlling one’s breathing helps focus the mind, detach oneself from immediate reactions to thoughts, and make it easier to get in touch with one’s inner sense of peace and calm.
 It also induces multiple physiological and chemical effects such as altering heart rate, blood pressure, and cortisol (stress hormone) levels.

 - Relaxation: Take a break from the chaos of daily life with mindless activities.
 This can include exercising, listening to music, or taking a nap.
-Relaxation isn’t only about peace of mind or enjoying a hobby, it is about letting your body—mentally and physically—escape from tension and anxiety.
+Relaxation isn’t only about peace of mind or enjoying a hobby, it is about letting your body—mentally and physically—escape from tension and anxiety, especially during the holidays.

 - Yoga: Numerous studies attest to the benefits of yoga, the centuries-old mind-body practice, on a wide range of health-related conditions—particularly stress, mental health, and pain management.
 The most common conditions yoga therapists see are anxiety, back and neck pain, joint pain and stiffness, and hypertension.

-- Meditation: Meditation involves focus and quietening your mind for several minutes or longer.
+- Meditation: Meditation involves focus and quieting your mind for several minutes or longer.

 - Imagery: This kind of meditation leads a person’s imagination into a particular state by describing a scene or place and invoking all of the senses.
 It is frequently used to address symptoms related to chronic health concerns, improve performance in sports, and invoke a relaxation response in the body.